-17-2.01(f) Bikeway Adjacent to Highways
+17-2.02(f) Bikeway Adjacent to Highways

-Railings or barriers, 3.5 ft (1.1 m) high, are required wherever a two-way bike path is proposed within 5 ft (1.5 m) of a roadway.
+Railings or barriers, 3.5 ft (1.1 m) high, are required wherever a two-way bike path is proposed within 5 ft (1.5 m) of the face of curb on an urban roadway section, or within 10 ft (3m) from the traveled way on a rural roadway section.
 In addition, approach guardrails should be extended to a 3.5 ft (1.1 m) height until the bike path is more than 5 ft (1.5 m) from the edge of the traveled way.
 The requisite extension on a standard guardrail to extend its height to 3.5 ft (1.1 m) is shown in Figure 17-20.
-The width of the two-way bike path generally should be 10 ft (3.0 m), but widths should be adjusted according to Figure 17-2X in Section 17-2.02(d).
+The width of the two-way bike path is provided in Figure 17-2A.
 Separation railings are not required when bicycle traffic flows in the same direction as vehicular traffic.